-Requirements Met: AATR Prerequisite(s): Consent of instructor.
-Repeatable for Credit: Yes
+Prerequisite(s): Consent of instructor.

 This is a course that familiarizes the students with research projects or certain aspects of research carried out under the direct supervision of an instructor.
 This course is intended to help students acquire skills in applying research principles and obtaining practice in the rigorous data collection and reporting.
 Students can sign up for 1-3 credit hours for this course, depending on scope of project/study.
 Course may be repeated up to four times for a maximum of 12 credit hours.